Recently in Real Estate Category

 Quitclaiming is easy, and requires no permission from anyone, but you really need to understand the consequences of what you intend to do before you do it.
 Furthermore, there's more than one way to hold title, each of which means different things.
 Joint Tenants, Tenants in Common, trust, corporation, partnership, etcetera.
 You need to choose a form of ownership that protects you, while still serving your needs.

-I'd seriously suggest getting a partnership or corporation agreement executed first, and quitclaiming to that entity, but you really need to pay a real estate attorney for some advice, first, and you'll be better off following their advice than mine.
+I'd suggest getting a partnership or corporation agreement executed first, and quitclaiming to that entity, but you really need to pay a real estate attorney for some advice, first, and you'll be better off following their advice than mine.

 Not that I'm a big fan of lawyers.
 But the hour of time you pay for now has a good chance of saving you at least a million dollars down the road, from the type of property you're talking about.
 Ounce of prevention and all that.